Monogenic inflammatory bowel disease

 Monogenic IBD

 Genetic testing can identify patients with monogenic IBD and primary immunodeficiencies that present with IBD-like features.
 Isolating the genetic cause of the illness enables clinicians to choose treatment options that enhance outcomes.
-Mayo Clinic Laboratories offers a genetic panel that detects variants in 107 genes with established associations to monogenic IBD and primary immunodeficiencies that present with IBD-like features, but do not respond to standard IBD treatments.
+Our comprehensive monogenic IBD panel detects variants in 107 genes with established associations to monogenic IBD and primary immunodeficiencies that present with IBD-like features but do not respond to standard IBD treatments.
 This includes testing for genes associated with rare diseases, such as Mediterranean Fever, with increased prevalence in certain ancestral groups.

 Key testing

-Mayo Clinic Laboratories test results are interpreted by a team of experienced laboratory directors and genetic counselors familiar with the latest literature who will classify variants detected using American College of Medical Genetics and Genomics/Association for Molecular Pathology guidelines.
+- Test results are interpreted by a team of experienced laboratory directors and genetic counselors who classify variants detected using American College of Medical Genetics and Genomics/Association for Molecular Pathology guidelines.

-The detailed reports that accompany test results contextualize findings to provide clarity on disease presence.
-This approach provides ordering physicians the autonomy to make a diagnosis based on patient-specific factors.
+- Includes detailed reports that contextualize findings to provide clarity on disease presence, providing ordering physicians the autonomy to make a diagnosis based on patient-specific factors.

 References